creaktive/pianolizer/README.md

         -s      sample rate; default: 44100 (Hz)
         -p      A4 reference frequency; default: 440 (Hz) -a      average window (effectively a low-pass filter for the output); default: 0.04 (seconds; 0 to disable)

+Description:
+Consumes an audio stream (1 channel, 32-bit float PCM) and emits the volume levels of 61 notes (from C2 to C7) as a hex string.
 ```

 The `pianolizer` CLI utility receives an input stream of following specifications: